pradeepbugga/Malaria_Classification/README.md

 Next, we run ./scripts/false_pos_neg_saliency.py to generate contrastive saliency maps on each FP/FN image in the Pandas dataframe, saving the images in ./models/kfold_cnn_rgbs_5l/fold_*/explainability/saliency_maps, then adding a column in the df for the image paths

 Finally, we run ./scripts/html_gen.py to generate a gallery of false positives and negatives as an HTML file.
 This gallery has the predicted probability, rank (by probability), and the side-by-side of the original image and contrastive saliency map
-These two htmls (one for false positive and one for false negative) are displayed on GitHub Pages and can be accessed at https://pradeepbugga.github.io/Malaria_Classification/
+These two htmls (one for false positive and one for false negative) are displayed on GitHub Pages and can be accessed at https://pradeepbugga.github.io/Malaria_Classification/ <br><br>

-------MLflow Logging------
+------*MLflow Logging*------
 We retroactively log our models using ./scripts/log_existing_models.py to MLflow, specifically noting # false positives, negatives, f1-score, accuracy, precision, and recall.
-This script logs models to a local MLflow server.
+This script logs models to a local MLflow server. <br><br>

------Summary-----
+-----*Summary*-----
 Our final model ("cnn_rgbs_5l") is a 5-layer convolutional neural network using input RGB images feature-engineered with the S channel of HSV color space (i.e. RGB+S).
 While our model demonstrated great performance, it is limited by label noise (incorrectly annotated images or images with artifacts).
 The final deliverable of this project is an html gallery showing these edge cases and the model's acknowledgement of any potential parasitic signatures.
 An annotator can use this gallery to re-label edge cases, enabling a fully clean dataset for an ultra-accurate ML model.